luizbgomide/sovereign/feats.md

 ### Level 1

 Gain Sneak as a bonus skill.
-Once per scene, reroll any failed skill check or saving throw related to maintaining an imposture or disguise.
+Once per turn, reroll any failed skill check or saving throw related to maintaining an imposture or disguise.
 Create one false identity of no great social importance; you can flawlessly pretend to be that person, such that only extremely persuasive proof can connect you with it.
 You can change this identity with a week’s worth of effort in building a new one.

 ### Level 2